 (c) Total Salary.
-The "total salary" for eligible faculty members shall include the base salary, plus any payments from Direct Support Organizations made during the academic year, plus the salary earned from overload appointments during the academic year when that faculty member has received the appointment consistently for three (3) academic years.
+The "total salary" for eligible faculty members shall include the base salary, measured as of September 30, 2023, plus any payments from Direct Support Organizations made during the 2022-2023 academic year, plus the salary earned from overload appointments during the 2022-2023 academic year when that faculty member has received the appointment consistently for three (3) academic years.

 (d) Nine-Month Equivalent Salary.
 The "nine-month equivalent salary" for eligible ninemonth faculty members is the total salary as defined in Section 23.6(c).
-For eligible twelvemonth faculty members, the nine-month equivalent salary is the total salary as defined in Section 23.6(c), multiplied by 0.818 (9/11).
+For eligible twelve-month faculty members, the nine-month equivalent salary is the total salary as defined in Section 23.6(c), multiplied by 0.818 (9/11).

 (e) Base Equity Salary.
-A "base equity salary" shall be established for each eligible faculty member, which shall be the nine-month mean salary for the corresponding rank and CIP code from the OSU Salary Survey for "Very High Research Universities," prorated by FTE.
+A "base equity salary" shall be established for each eligible faculty member, which shall be the nine-month mean salary for the corresponding rank and CIP code from the FY 2022-2023 OSU Salary Survey for "Very High Research Universities," prorated by FTE.
 For purposes hereunder, the rank of Eminent Scholar shall be combined with the rank of Full Professor.